 Based on your attendance, on your classroom volunteerism and cooperation, on your willingness to practice Haitian Creole and on your comportment and treatment of others.
 If you are chronically late or absent, this will severely affect your participation numbers.
 Roll call can occur as early as the first seconds in which class begins.
 Note: if you're not there at roll call, you're not there.
 You are encouraged to come anyway, but you will not be added to the roll call.

-- (5) 15 % = Discussions on Canvas (a total of 5) - (6) 10 % = Final Exam
+- 15 % = Discussions on Canvas (3 to 5) - 10 % = Final Exam